 Intershop offers Intershop Commerce Management and Intershop Order Management as PaaS solutions to their partners and customers, including the option to modify and extend the standard offering as well as to re-distribute the offered services.

-A pack slip is a document (paper) shipped together with the products to the customer.
+A packing slip is a document (paper) shipped together with the products to the customer-x.
 It contains a list of content of the package indicating the products and quantities of delivered products or services.

-Intershop 7 and Intershop Commerce Management provide an option to have gifting-related messages printed on the pack slips, "pack slip messages".
+Intershop 7 and Intershop Commerce Management provide an option to have gifting-related messages printed on the packing slips, "packing slip messages".

 Depending on the context, "partner" may refer to different concepts.